 In general, however, e-scooters are one of the most sustainable options in terms of energy efficiency in transport.

 3rd MYTH: WORKING CONDITIONS AT E-SCOOTER COMPANIES ARE UNFAIR AND ARE BASED ON THE GIG-ECONOMY

 FACT: Unfortunately, there is no industry standard regarding working conditions yet.
-While US providers work mostly with self-employed people for recharging the batteries, business models and working conditions at e-scooter companies can differ considerably.
-To charge or collect the scooters, TIER works exclusively with salaried employees, either on a part-time or full-time basis as well as with local logistics companies.
+While US providers work mostly with self-employed people (so called gig-workers) for recharging the batteries, business models and working conditions at e-scooter companies can differ considerably.
+To charge or collect the e-scooters, TIER works exclusively with salaried employees, either on a part-time or full-time basis.

 5th MYTH: E-SCOOTERS HAVE A HIGH ACCIDENT RISK

 FACT: From the current accident figures, no increased risk can be derived for scooters compared to other means of transport.
 At the moment there is a lack of empirical foundations to make serious statements about the accident risk.
 The vast majority of seriously injured on bicycles or scooters, however, result from accidents with cars.
 In many countries, fatal accidents involving cyclists are on the rise.
 But nobody would, therefore, question cycling.
 There is an obvious need for improving the urban infrastructure so that cyclists and all other personal light (electric) vehicles are better protected from cars.
 In addition, it is proven that the more popular a means of transport becomes and the more accustomed it becomes, the fewer accidents it causes per kilometer driven.

 6th MYTH: THE CITYSCAPE IS DOMINATED BY E-SCOOTERS THAT BLOCK SIDEWALKS